LaurisMih/ReceiptManagerAPI/README.md

  * Deletel receipt by id : DELETE /receiptController/{id}<br>

  ## Improvements
- *
-App can be improved by adding tests for receipt service using in memory db.
+ * App can be improved by adding tests for receipt service using in memory db.<br>
+ * Add delete all receipts method. <br>
+ * Get receipt by item id. <br>